AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/DORA/README.md

 # Travel time/distance calculations with DORA

-This document demonstrates step by step, how car and cycling travel times/distances were calculated using [DORA -tool](https://github.com/DigitalGeographyLab/DORA).
+This document demonstrates how car and cycling travel times/distances were calculated using [DORA -tool](https://github.com/DigitalGeographyLab/DORA).

 ### Contents
  - [Installations / Configurations](#installations---configurations)